The Mythical Farm of Legend

-For the last seven years, Josh has told me he will take me to "The Farm".
+For the last seven years, JJ has told me he will take me to “The Farm”.
 For various reasons, we never quite got there.

 Recently, I found out that the place isn’t a collective hallucination.